Nissan Leaf charging cable

 Collection: Nissan Leaf charging cable

 The Nissan Leaf has been on the road since 2010 and remains one of the most widely owned electric cars in Europe.
-The onboard AC charger is 6.6 kW single-phase on all generations: there is no three-phase option.
-At 6.6 kW, a full charge on the 40 kWh battery takes around six hours; the 62 kWh e+ takes around nine.
+From the second generation onwards (2018+), all Leaf models use a Type 2 inlet and a 6.6 kW single-phase onboard charger, with no three-phase option on any variant.
+At 6.6 kW, a full charge on the 40 kWh battery takes around six hours.
 The Type 2 inlet sits at the front of the car, behind the bonnet flap in the centre of the grille panel.

 The cable that fits the Nissan Leaf

-The Voldt® portable CEE charging cable delivers up to 7.4 kW via a single-phase CEE socket, matched to the Leaf's onboard charger.
-At a campsite, farm or holiday accommodation with a CEE socket, the 40 kWh battery charges fully in around six hours.
-The Schuko portable charger delivers up to 3.7 kW where only a standard household socket is available: a practical overnight top-up for a car with the Leaf's modest battery.
+The Voldt® portable CEE charging cable delivers up to 7.4 kW via a single-phase CEE socket.
+The Leaf's onboard charger accepts up to 6.6 kW of that, so at a campsite, farm or holiday accommodation with a CEE socket, the 40 kWh battery charges fully in around six hours.
+The Schuko portable charger delivers up to 3.7 kW where only a standard household socket is available, a practical overnight top-up for a car with the Leaf's modest battery.

 European craft